rathergood/Crypto-Currency-Price/README.md

    example:
    =cc("ethereum")  will return the current price of ethereum in USD
-   =cc("ethereum", "btc") will return the current price of etherum in BTC
+   =cc("ethereum", "btc") will return the current price of ethereum in BTC
    =cc("ethereum", "btc", "24h_change") will return the 24 hour percentage change of ethereum in BTC